evertonmaciel/rrindex/README.md

 rareindex()

 #Function to calculate a index of rarity for each species of community based on the Rabinowitz method
+#The function returns the species list with four indexes for each species.
+#geographic range index (gri) It is the inverse of the geographical range of the specie
+#habitat specificity index (hsi) It is the inverse of the number of habitats maximum that species occur
+#population size index (psi) It is the inverse of the size population maximum of the species
+#rr index is the average of the indexes gri,hsi and psi

+rareboxplot
+rareplot()

+#Function to calculate a index of rarity for each species of community based on the Rabinowitz method

 # Refence